 NAAMBOI AND PHOTOGRAMMETRY: NAAMBOI JARS AND THE IMPLICATIONS OF PHOTOGRAMMETRY IN ARCHAEOLOGY

 The Naamboi "jars,” were donated to the SFU Museum of Archaeology and Ethnology by Dr. Richard Shutler Jr. in 1985.
-He excavated in the South Pacific in the 1950s and 1960s, including the island of Malekula, in the Vanuatu archipelago, northeast of Australia where he uncovered the Naamboi in a mountain village.
+He excavated in the South Pacific in the 1950s and 1960s, including the island of Malekula, in the Vanuatu archipelago, northeast of Australia.
+These jars came from an abandoned mountain village near the west coast of Malekula.

 Naamboi Jar 08169

-The jars are believed to originally be part of important rituals surrounding sex and fertility and were used as burial urns.
-Dating to approximately 1,000 years old these Naamboi jars are among the few examples found in the world and the larger of the jars (08170) is thought to be the largest ever found.
-Therefore it is important to preserve as many aspect of the jars, for further study.
+Naamboi jars are believed to originally be part of important rituals surrounding fertility and control of the weather, and the form is characteristic of the final period of ceramic production on the island of Malekula, several hundred years ago (Bedford 2006: 151 ff.).
+These Naamboi jars are among the few known in museum collections and the larger of the jars (08170) is thought to be the largest ever found.

 Naamboi Jar 08170